peterchettiar/personal-projects/README.md

-git checkout <branch name you want to move to> -> command to change the branch that you are in git checkout -b <new branch name> <origin/branch name in github> -> command to create a new branch locally that is a copy of / tracks a branch on github (and switches to new branch) git checkout -b <new branch name> -> command to create a new local branch git push -u origin <branch> -> command to push the local branch to github
+git checkout <branch name you want to move to> -> command to change the branch that you are in git checkout -b <new branch name> <origin/branch name in github> -> command to create a new branch locally that is a copy of / tracks a branch on github (and switches to new branch) git checkout -b <new branch name> -> command to create a new local branch git push --set-upstream origin <branch> -> command to push the local branch to github
 ```
 3.2 steps to copy changes from main branch on Github into forked-branch in Github